mark-casey/KPM/README.md

 The SI host runs several Vagrant machines, each containing a piece of supporting infrastructure.
 These Vagrant machines are arranged as follows:
  - Running under Vagrant's virtualbox provider, a virtual machine running MAAS to handle PXE-boot services and IPMI power management
  - Running under Vagrant's docker provider, a container running Docker's registry:2 private registry image
- - Also running under Vagrant's docker provider, a container that acts as Kolla's deployment host
+ - Also running under Vagrant's docker provider, a container that acts as Kolla's deployer host

 ![](layout3.png)